KingJam/RateLimiter/README.md

 An implementation of a rolling rate limiter that uses Couchbase or Memcahed as the storage mechanism.
 If no Memcached servers are specified it will check locally (127.0.0.1) on port 11211.

-To start emcached with debug info and on default port 11211:
+To start memcache, with debug info, on default port 11211:

 ```
 		shell> ./memcached -vv